-The ODP controls access on to the Ashley Gorge Road in recognition of it being presently a posted 100kph speed environment.
+The RWDA plan controls access on to the boundary roads in recognition of them being presently a posted 100kph speed environment.

-Subdivision traffic will be directed to proposed intersections or to properly designed and engineered road connection points.
-Overall the ODP limits the number of private accesses on to the Bay and Ashley Gorge Roads.
+Subdivision traffic can be directed to proposed intersections or to properly designed and engineered road connection points.
+Overall the RWDA plan will be further developed as subdivision proceeds.